How To Become A Nuclear Engineer

 There are many uses that nuclear energy has.
 This energy is used by many different industries.
 Nuclear engineers help to maintain nuclear reactors and nuclear power plants.
 Nuclear energy is an important part of medicine.
 Nuclear energy has helped play a key role in diagnostic imaging, x-rays, MRIs, radiation therapy, and many more treatments.
 There are also nuclear weapons, which is a component of this field.

 If you enjoy engineering, if you have an analytical mind, and you like working on complex problems, then you may enjoy a career as a nuclear engineer.

-Nuclear Engineers must possess the following qualities and skills:
+Nuclear Engineers should possess the following qualities and skills:

 - Problem solver

 Nuclear engineers work in an office environment.
 They are part of a large team, which works together on projects.
 A nuclear engineer must be comfortable with teamwork.
 Nuclear engineers often leave the office in order to go to job sites.
 They go to nuclear power plants in order to learn about the job site and examine its conditions.
 They do testing, research and check for quality control at the nuclear power plant.